SLieve/technicalgrimoire/_posts/2020-02-20-ConventionV2.md

 In case you missed it, our [Kickstarter project is live](https://www.kickstarter.com/projects/technicalgrimoire/two-rpg-zines-marsh-goons-and-tempered-legacy)! $20 gets you a copy of [Marsh Goons](/marsh-goons) and [Tempered Legacy](/tempered-legacy).

-*UPDATE:* Now that the convention is over I adde some notes and detailed more lessons learned.
+*UPDATE:* Now that the convention is over I added some notes and detailed more lessons learned.

 ## Upcoming Convention